Activity note: Hotel check-in from 3:00 p.m.

 Dinner: In Kingman, enjoy a well deserved meal at a local Mexican restaurant featuring a buffet with a variety of Mexican dishes, chops, and salsa, plus coffee, tea, soda, water; other beverages available for purchase.

-Evening: Settle in for our ride to return to the Hualapai Lodge in the late evening.
+Evening: Settle in for a one hour ride to return to the Hualapai Lodge in the late evening.

 Activity note: Lodge check-out by 8:00 a.m.
 Arrive at Phoenix airport by 12:30 p.m.; arrive at first nights accommodations by 1:15 p.m.

-Morning: Board the luggage to for the NAU motorcoach return transfer to Phoenix, first stopping at the Airport followed by the starting hotel.
+Morning: Load luggage, check out of the hotel and depart for Phoenix by 8:00 am.
+Drop off at Phoenix Sky Harbor Airport, followed by the program’s starting hotel.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Please join our Facebook page and share photos of your program.
 Visit us at www.facebook.com/rsadventures.
 Best wishes for all your journeys!